 Unwavering Patience: Patience is an essential quality for a tutor.
 You will work with students who will have difficulties grasping a subject or who learn at a slow pace.
 If you have such students, you will have to work to their speed, which at times can be frustrating.

-Excellent organization and planning: Preparing lesson plans and managing the schedules of multiple students requires excellent organization and planning skills.
+Excellent organisation and planning: Preparing lesson plans and managing the schedules of multiple students requires excellent organisation and planning skills.

 Fantastic Interpersonal skills: If you’re not a people person, then this is not the business for you.
 To be a good tutor, you have to be personable, approachable, and attentive to the needs of your students.

 Buckets of Enthusiasm: Enthusiasm is infectious, and it’s the secret sauce to being a great tutor.
 If you’re not enthusiastic about what your teaching, your students won’t be inspired to learn.